 - The success of our students over a sustained period in national tests

-- Our students' readiness for the next stage in their learning or life
+- Our students’ readiness for the next stage in their learning and life beyond education

-- Ongoing cycles of departmental and school self evaluation and improvement planning which are informed by the outcomes shown
+- Ongoing cycles of school and department self evaluation and improvement action planning, which are informed by the outcomes above

-- Summative assessment - to make claims about how students are performing towards or against expected end points.
+- Summative assessment - to make claims about how students are performing towards or against curriculum end points.
 The purpose of summative assessment is to prove student performance.

 Assessment also provides students, teachers, parents and other key stakeholders with information that enables all parties to focus efforts - including intervention strategies - where there is the greatest need.